The hard truth about coffee and productivity may surprise you. It might be the missing link to maximizing your efficiency.

 Too frequent coffee breaks are easy to spot productivity killers.

-Even though stretching your legs and changing the pace boost your productivity.
+Stretching your legs and changing the pace boost your productivity.
+But make sure you’re doing it the right way.

 Too much of a good thing is still too much.

-And if your coffee breaks tend to last more than they should, it’s only normal that you leave the office feeling unaccomplished.
+And if your coffee breaks tend to last more than they should, it’s only reasonable that you leave the office feeling unaccomplished.

-When it comes to caffeine intake, despite its short-term improvement of cognitive task performance, it doesn’t come without a withdrawal.
+When it comes to caffeine intake, despite its short-term improvement of cognitive task performance, it doesn’t happen without a withdrawal.

 In other words, the same caffeine that gives you the feeling of being more productive also takes it away.